yceballost/figma-link-terminator/README.md

 # Figma Link Terminator

-Enhance your browsing experience with this Chrome extension designed to declutter your tabs while using Figma Desktop and navigating through tones of links.
+Chrome extension to keep your chrome tabs clean when you use Figma Desktop and open tones of links.

 ## Install instructions